statewatch/deportation-union/readme.md

 - "ID": unique ID per operation (unofficial, created for internal use).
 Until 2018 the "ID" is made up of the year and "Number" from the spreadsheet, for 2019 and 2020 ROID's were used.
 - "OPTYPE": NRO, JRO etc.
 - "N_RETURNEES" : total across MS and DESTs
-- "N_ESC_OBS_MED" : total of escort (leader)s, observer, medical staff aggregated across MS. (Note: before 2018, data on escorts, observers, medical staff is only available as this aggregate, no disaggregated numbers on the different positions.)
+- "N_ESC_OBS_MED" : total of escort (leader)s, observer, medical staff aggregated across MS. (Note: before 2018, data on escorts, observers, medical staff is only available as this aggregate, no disaggregated numbers on the different positions.
+For )
 - "N_ESC": total escorts across MS and DESTs (mostly available only starting 2019)
 - "N_ESC_LEAD": total escort leaders across MS and DESTs (mostly available only starting 2019)
 - "N_FX_STAFF" : total of Frontex staff on operation
 - "N_MEDS" : total number of medical staff across MS (mostly available only starting 2019)
 - "N_OBS" : total number of observers across MS (mostly available only starting 2019)
-- "N_MONITORS" : total number of monitors across MS
+- "N_MONITORS" : total number of (national) monitors across MS
+- "N_MONITORS_POOL" : total number of monitors from pool
 - "FX_CONTRIB" : total financial contribution in € across MS

 variables **not** present in this data: